Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Plaster Wall Modifications:

-Consider professional assessment for walls over 50 years old
+- Consider a professional assessment for walls over 50 years old

 Masonry and Tile Installation:

-Plan for longer installation time due to material hardness
+- Plan for a longer installation time due to material hardness

-Use dust collection during drilling to maintain clean work environment
+- Use dust collection during drilling to maintain a clean work environment

 Space Measurement and Bracket Spacing Calculations